MansoorAlmaleki/DSP-signal-analyzer/README.md

 **Interactive DFT & Signal Visualizer**

-A desktop application built to visualize signal generation and analyze them using the Discrete Fourier Transform
+A desktop application built to visualize generated signals and analyze them using the Discrete Fourier Transform

 *Features:*